 - Make sure your camera has a custom white balance feature.
 Check the index in your user manual for something like “White Balance” and then “Custom.”

 - Get yourself a gray card.
 When you look in your camera’s manual, you’ll probably see that you can set your custom white balance by using any white surface.
 That’s a bit misleading.
 The truth is, any spectrally flat surface will work, but not all whites meet this requirement.
 Worse yet, you don’t know if the one you chose is or isn’t spectrally flat, so you don’t know if you can or can’t trust it.
 Just compare a few different types of “white” paper side-by-side and see how different they look.
 You’re better off going with a gray card specifically manufactured for this purpose.
-You can get one at a variety of shops selling photography gear, or you can pick one up in the “Supplies” section of my Etsy shop.
+Do a Google search for “18% gray card” and you’ll find a nice assortment.
+I’ve found this one to work quite well.

 - Place your new gray card in the same location as the item that you will be shooting.
 It doesn’t matter if it’s a light box, or a table, or on the floor, or outside on your patio.
 Just make sure you’re using the same lighting as you will for your photos.

 - Follow the steps in your camera’s manual to tell you how to capture a custom white balance setting.
 It’s usually just a two or three step process, and once you do it a few times you’ll find that it’s really easy to do.
 Just make sure that the entire image is taken up with the gray card when you do the capture.